 MyTest, as well as all the directories called

-If an ignore filter consists of 2 components, it will be applied to the root of a sync folder.
-For example this line will ignore subfolder
+If an ignore filter consists of 2 or more components, it will be applied to the root of a sync folder.

-The second component can have zero length, which means that presence of a delimiter character in a filter also forces the filter to be applied to the root sync folder.
-For example this line will force Sync to ignore a
+Presence of a delimiter character at the start of a filter also forces the filter to be applied to the root sync folder.

-FOO folder only in the root sync directory.
+FOO folder (including all their content and all subdirectories) only in the root sync directory.

-With the above mentioned ignore lines, the following folder structure will behave this way
+The following folder structure will behave this way:

 \ABC //will be synced